Hair Care Services

-Cosmetology, Hair Braiding, Shampoo Technology, and Hair Design are four of nine individual branches of cosmetology licensed and regulated in Nevada.
-The other five are Aesthetics, Electrology, Cosmetic Demonstrations, Makeup Artistry, and Threading.
+Cosmetology, Hair Braiding, Shampoo Technology, and Hair Design are four of ten individual branches of cosmetology licensed and regulated in Nevada.
+The other six are Esthetics, Advanced Esthetics, Electrology, Cosmetic Demonstrations, Makeup Artistry, and Threading.
 Cosmetologists are authorized to practice all branches of cosmetology (except electrology and threading).

 Cosmetologists scope of practice includes:

 a) Cleansing, stimulating, or massaging the scalp or cleansing or beautifying the hair by use of cosmetic preparations, antiseptics, tonics, lotions or creams,

 c) Arranging, dressing, curling, waving, cleansing, singeing, bleaching, tinting, coloring, or straightening the hair of any person with the hands, mechanical or electrical apparatus or appliances, or by other means, or similar work incident to or necessary for the proper carrying on of the practice or occupation provided by the terms of this chapter.

 d) Removing superfluous hair from the surface of the body of any person by the use of electrolysis where the growth is a blemish, or by the use of depilatories, waxing, tweezers, or sugaring, except for the permanent removal of hair with needles.